 Standards describe what a student should know and be able to do at each grade level in all subjects.
 For several years, the Coeur d'Alene School District has used and adjusted a report card for elementary students that reports progress to the standards.
 This "standards-based" report card was piloted in several schools and installed in 2006.
 It was well-received by parents, families, and teachers as a positive step in better communicating grade-level expectations for student learning.
-The report card now is being used in each of our district's elementary schools and will provide valuable information on student’s performance to the standards—from minimal to advanced levels.
-The report card also provides information on a child's work habits, behavior, and effort.
+The report card is now used in each of our district's elementary schools and will provide valuable information on students’ performance to the standards—from minimal to advanced levels.
+The report card also provides information on a child's work habits, effort, and connections to their future goals.

 Why a Standards-based Report Card?

 - First, it clarifies and reinforces consistent, high expectations for all Coeur d'Alene School District elementary students and schools.